 According to the U.S. Department of Labor Blog, the new overtime rule will increase the salary threshold from $455 a week to $913, impacting around 4.2 million workers who will either get a raise or overtime protections.
 This will hopefully help improve employee health and morale while promoting a win-win situation for all parties involved.

 As an employer or supervisor, you need to make sure you’re managing and monitoring your staff’s hours appropriately.
-Given the opportunity, all workers will choose to work more for extra money, but it’s up to you to manage those hours and staff in order to keep overtime an exciting incentive for workers and not something that will eventually cause them to burn out and quit, negatively affecting your organization's retention rate.
+Given the opportunity, all workers will choose to work more for extra money, but it’s up to you to manage those hours and staff to keep overtime a new incentive for workers and not something that will eventually cause them to burn out and quit, negatively affecting your organization's retention rate.